WeSpeakEnglish/ANTIRTOS_MODERN/README.md

 ANTIRTOS is an ultra-lightweight, universal C++ library designed for task management in IoT and embedded applications.
 It is coded in a single, small file, making it incredibly easy to integrate into your projects.
 ANTIRTOS aims to deliver a robust, secure, and efficient library for task management.
 With its focus on modularity and scalability, ANTIRTOS is suitable for a variety of devices, from simple microcontrollers to complex embedded systems.
 It is developed especially for embedded systems where the complexity and overhead of an RTOS are not justified.

+**This modern branch enhances simplicity in usage by leveraging the standard library (std).
+However, it is not supported on some platforms yet.**
+If you prefer not to use the standard library, or if your platform does not support it, consider using the [main branch](https://github.com/WeSpeakEnglish/ANTIRTOS)

 ### Benifits:
 1. Interrupts kept fast and controllable, no blocking anymore.
 2. Easy to debug and understand.